 The digital ecosystem of many educational websites is incredibly complex.
 Managing multiple sites can be complicated, tedious, and time-consuming.
 A more effective method is to use WordPress Multisite to control your entire network from one dashboard.

-Remember, if you have questions about WordPress Multisite, get in touch!
+Do you have questions about how you can use your website to attract new students?
+Get in touch!
 We’d be happy to help.